tnb918/javaClass/README.md

 # javaClass
-Branch class-exercises: some basic class exercises based on Java

-Branch calculator: A Scientific calculator with calculus function based on Java
+A Scientific calculator with calculus function based on Java